-Your eye doctor may extend your contact lens prescription past the expiration date without completing another eye examination if your doctor believes it is in your best interest.
-However, associations like the AOA (American Optometric Association) and the CLAO (Contact Lens Association of Ophthalmologists) recommend routine follow ups of all healthy contact lens patients on a six- to twelve-month basis.
+Your eye doctor may extend your contact lens prescription past its expiration date without completing another eye examination, but the AOA (American Optometric Association) and the CLAO (Contact Lens Association of Ophthalmologists) recommend routine follow-ups for all healthy contact-lens patients on a six- to twelve-month basis.

-Doctors Expiration Dates That Differ From Lens Boxes
+Prescription Expiration Dates That Differ From Lens Boxes

-All manufacturers of contact lenses are required by law to include a recommended replacement schedule for its products in their package inserts, fitting guide booklets and in some cases on the packaging itself.
+All manufacturers of contact lenses are required by law to include a recommended replacement schedule in their package inserts, fitting guide booklets, and in some cases on the packaging itself.